 Prior to obtaining her law degree, Lisa was a scientist at two of Australia's preeminent research organizations, the CSIRO and the Centenary Institute of Cell Biology and Cancer Medicine.
 Her research projects involved the development of vaccines for avian infectious bronchitis virus and investigating the role of lymphotoxin alpha in the pathogenesis of autoimmune disorders.

-Lisa serves as Jones Day's diversity partner for Australia.
+Lisa is Partner-in-Charge of the Melbourne Office and serves as Jones Day's diversity partner for Australia.